-For more information or assistance with an information-related need call:
+For more information or assistance with an information or media-related need call:

-Ezra Lehman Memorial
+Ezra Lehman Memorial Library

-Library (717) 477-1474

-Luhrs Library Media Center 477 - 1003
+Luhrs Library Media Center

-Instructional Design &
+Instructional Design and 477-18

-Development Services 477 - 1816
+Development Services

-Media Services 477 - 1646
+Media Services 477-164

-Broadcast Services 477-1759
+Broadcast Services 477-175

-Computing & Network Services
+Computing and Network Services

 The Computing Technologies Center (CTC) provides computing and network services for instruction, research, and administration.
 The center is located in the Mathematics and Computing Technologies Center.
-The major academic systems are the SUN Academic Server, the Novell-based network server, and the Unisys Clearpath Administrative Server.
-All systems are accessible through our campus-wide gigabit Ethernet network.
+The major academic systems are the SUN Academic Server, the Microsoft-based network server, and the Unisys Clearpath Administrative Server.
+All systems are accessible through the campus-wide gigabit Ethernet network.